 - Big Creepy-Crawlies: Lots of giant bugs in this game.
-One of your characters is this too.
+Two of your characters are this too.

 - "Blind Idiot" Translation: The manual refers to the protagonists as the Bioships (their actual title being the Biowarriors as shown by the ending) and acts as if they have human pilots.
 The description for stage 3 claims it's a jungle in Asia despite the game not taking place on Earth.
 Coupled with the inaccurate cover art, this may be an instance of a sloppy Cultural Translation.